Manufacturing simulation: bring your projects from concept to reality

 This coming together is the culmination of a long and successful partnership.
 Delfoi has used Visual Components software since 2008; likewise, Visual Components has seen Delfoi as the means of achieving implementation of the robot motion paths developed during simulation.
 Visual Components Robotics OLP, developed from Delfoi Robotics technology, can now support manufacturers through the process of bringing concepts to reality.

-From Concepts to Execution
+From concepts to execution

 For more than 20 years, Visual Components has helped businesses understand and improve their production processes through manufacturing simulation.
 In recent years, as they’ve embarked on the digital transformation of Industry 4.0, Visual Components has expanded to support and facilitate digital twin creation and virtual commissioning.